How To Use And Configure WordPress Widgets – Part 4

 (WordPress Archives Widget settings)

-The screenshot below shows a published Archives widget set to show posts as a dropdown menu with post counts checkbox enabled …
+The screenshot below shows a published Archives widget set up to display posts as a dropdown menu with number of posts checkbox enabled …

 (Archives Widget on sidebar)

-Now that you know how to configure a number of widgets on your WordPress site, let’s explore some other aspects of WordPress widgets.
+Now that you know how to configure various widgets in WordPress, let’s explore some other aspects of using WordPress widgets.

 Add ‘Visibility’ Function To Widgets